numpy/numpy-financial/doc/source/dev/building_the_docs.md

 # Building the docs

-This guide goes through how to build the NumPy-Financial documentation with poetry
+This guide goes through how to build the NumPy-Financial documentation with spin and conda

 ## Assumptions